ShalinTimalsina/docker-nginx/README.md

-### This is a project accompanying Nginx Crash Course
+### This is a project is a nginx-docker practice project

 ### Commands used in the tutorial